JustinTArthur/vsfieldkit/docs/usage.rst

 .. function:: vsfieldkit.resample_as_progressive( \
         clip, \
+        subsampling_kernel=resample_chroma_with_spline36, \
-        kernel=core.resize.Spline36, \
+        upsampling_kernel=resample_chroma_with_spline36, \
         dither_type='random' \
     ) -> VideoNode

-    This should be used instead of :py:func:`vsfieldkit.assume_progressive` when progressive content has been encoded interlaced with vertical chroma subsampling.
+    This can be used instead of :py:func:`vsfieldkit.assume_progressive` when progressive content has been encoded interlaced with vertical chroma subsampling.

     The primary use-case for this is removing 2:2 pulldown on 25p content that's been hard-telecined to 50i in DV, DVB, or DVD formats with 4:2:0 chroma subsampling.
-It can also be used to resample chroma on frames created with manual field matching that pulled up other pulldown patterns.
+It can also be used to resample chroma on frames created with field-matching that pulled up other pulldown patterns.

-    When progressive content is encoded as interlaced pictures with 4:2:0 chroma subsampling, the chroma samples span alternating instead of adjacent lines.
+    When progressive content is encoded as interlaced pictures with 4:2:0 chroma subsampling, the chroma samples span alternating instead of adjacent lines of a frame.
 Simply marking/assuming such clips as progressive could result in color samples being attributed to the wrong lines (bleeding), and in those cases this function can be used instead.
-It will prevent bleeding, though as this comes up with new samples for the progressive content, it can result in some loss of original color precision.
+It will prevent bleeding, though as this comes up with new samples for the progressive content, it results in loss of original color precision.

     If you wish to perform additional processing before the final chroma subsampling is restored, use :py:func:`vsfieldkit.upsample_as_progressive`